mayfff/android-labs/README.md

 # android-labs
 laborotory works for android java course

-# all labs will be placed in their forks
+# all labs will be placed in their branches